Patient: 35 year old woman with pain in a tooth that had already had a root canal

 Diagnoses require putting together lots of clues.

 I understand that there’s a learning curve to reading cone beam images, and they can be misinterpreted.
-Some would have thought to take this tooth out because of a possible fracture.
+Some would have thought to take this tooth out because of a possible fracture (since root fracture can cause pain after a root canal).
 If you’re not 100% definitive in the cause of root canal failure, then access the tooth for a visual assessment to be sure.
 Sometimes we don’t know the answer before going into the tooth.
 But if you prepare your patient for the potential outcomes, then you have given them the option to take the chance with you.

 The cone beam for this patient did not look good, but if I had judged the tooth by its x-ray, I would have done a total disservice to this patient.
 It would’ve been a complete misdiagnosis, because the root canal infection didn’t show up on the X-ray.